 As dog lovers, we hate to hear the words unwanted, deemed vicious, abused, and/or neglected.
 We tend to open our hearts, homes, and arms to those who need it most.
-Thankfully, my hubs and I were able to do just that over 7 years ago.
+Thankfully, I was able to do just that over 9 years ago.

 Once Upon a Time, There Lived an Undesirable Puppy

 hubs (now ex) and I lost our beloved tomcat, Jaggar.
 It was a sudden loss and one that didn’t fare well with either of us.
 The lost left our childless home empty and quiet.
 Neither one of us could fathom bringing another cat into our once “run by Jaggar” castle, yet, we needed something to fill the void.

 I began searching online for a dog.
 But not just any dog.
 There were certain requirements I was looking for:

 - young, but not less than a year old

 When I stumbled upon Petfinder and saw his face, I immediately started emailing the shelter to get more information.
 About a week later, I found myself driving about 45 minutes to the shelter to meet this handsome guy.

 So the story was told, this poor little guy was twice-homed, had two previous names, and was labeled in society as a “pit bull”.
 Technically, his label on the cage said: